Maren0000/website/_posts/2024-10-12-Breaking-DRPG.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/drpg-enc/Pasted image 20241011175157.png" alt="">

 `UnityEngine.ResourceManagement.ResourceProviders.AESStreamProcessor`??
 Huh???
 This is the first time I've ever seen some sort of AES encryption for assets in the `UnityEngine` namespace.
 Usually developers make their own functions in the normal Assembly-Csharp DLL, but this time, I actually had to look into some `UnityEngine` functions.
-I wonder if the developers have Unity's source code to be able to do something like this at a deep level. 🤔
+I wonder if the developers have Unity's source code to be able to do something like this at a deep level 🤔.
 But I digress, time to get back to RE.
 So now that we know where to look, I started to notice some interesting functions in two different areas: In `Assembly-Csharp.dll`, there is an `AddressableTangle` class, while in `Unity.ResourceManager`, there are also a few functions related to keys.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/drpg-enc/image.png" alt="">